Hello, world

 The answer for this question is our first example of how TDD promotes software design.

-To make our program testable it is good to separate our "domain" code from the outside world (side-effects).
+To make our program testable it is good to separate our "" code from the outside world (side-).
 In our program the greeting string is our domain, and the puts

 .